Allan Stewart (comedian): Career

+In the 1980s and early 1990s, Stewart presented some radio shows as a relief presenter on Clyde 1 and Clyde 2 from Radio Clyde in Glasgow.

 Stewart has performed in two televised Royal Variety Shows.
-He appeared as the lead of a new version of Jolson & Co on a national tour from February to May 2009 to rave reviews.
-Stewart had previously taken over from Brian Conley in the title role of Jolson: The Musical at the Victoria Palace Theatre in the West End of London for the summer of 1996 while Conley was on holiday.
+He appeared as the lead of a new version of Jolson & Co on a national tour from February to May 2009.
+Stewart had previously taken over from Brian Conley in the title role of Jolson: The Musical at the Victoria Palace Theatre in the West End for the summer of 1996 while Conley was on holiday.

-He is known for his appearances in pantomime at the King’s Theatre, Edinburgh alongside Grant Stott and Andy Gray (actor), where he also writes the script.
+He is known for his appearances in pantomime at the King's Theatre, Edinburgh alongside Grant Stott and Andy Gray, where he also writes the script.
 In 2019 he released a book, Dear Aunty May, based around his comedy character, Aunty May.
-He also presents an annual Big, Big, Variety Show! at the Kings, usually featuring his Panto co-stars.
+He also presents an annual Big, Big, Variety Show! at the Kings, usually featuring his panto co-stars.
 The trio have also starred in a play, Canned Laughter.
 In 2021, he was supposed to be playing the role of Mother Superior in the musical Sister Act but it was postponed as a result of the COVID-19 pandemic.

+In 2024, he is appearing in the UK tour and West End revival of Andrew Lloyd Webber's The Wizard of Oz as the Wizard and Professor Marvel.